-Your gynaecologist will place a thermal balloon into your womb.
-They will expand the balloon with fluid (see figure 1).
+Your gynaecologist will place a radio-frequency probe into your womb.
+They will expand a mesh from the probe and then pass radio-frequency energy through the mesh.
+The radio-frequency energy will reduce the thickness of your endometrium (see figure 1).